CMU-Heinz-95702/Project-2-Client-Server/README.md

 - Confirm your file appears correctly and submit.

-## Task 3 maintains server state using UDP.
+## Task 3 Maintains Server State using UDP.

 0. Name the client "RemoteVariableClientUDP.java".
 Name the server "RemoteVariableServerUDP.java".